patik/dof/docs/specifications.md

 result.near      // Distance to the nearest edge of the in-focus field; float result.far       // Distance to the farthest edge of the in-focus field; float
 ```

+Note that the value of those properties may be `Infinity`.
+This is especially common with small sensor sizes (large crop factors), short focal lengths, and/or small apertures (large `f/` values).

 All of those properties have an equivalent property with the value represent as a string, for example `20' 5.2"` for 20 feet, 5.2 inches.
 The names of the properties are the same, but with `"Feet"` appended (e.g. `dof` becomes `dofFeet`).